HealthResearchAuthority/rsp-iras-qa/README.md

 But, it doesn't mean that it won't run any more.

-Not sure why it has appeared now, since Node 10 has been end of life for 4.5 years.
+The warning first appeared after Node 10 had already been in the end of life state for 4.5 years.

-But as there is no new version of the SharePoint task, again nothing we can do.
+As we are currently using the latest version of the SharePoint task, there is no further action we can take at this time.

-Obviously hasn't prevented it from working so far.
+Should the author of the SharePoint task release a new version, then we must upgrade immediately.

+Or should we reach the point where the task no longer functions, then we must look for alternatives.

+But otherwise we can continue to use the SharePoint task, having flagged it as a known issue

 # Pull Request Process and Quality Checks